kr-stn/kr-stn.github.io/_posts/2016-05-06-analyze-Sentinel-1-time-series-in-Google-Earth-Engine.md

 that calculates your prototype product and save it somewhere.
 Oftentimes you'll end up spending more time on downloading and pre-processing than the actual prototyping and calculation.
-More often than not I discarded ideas because I had no type to test them. **Today I'll show an example of how Google's Earth Engine can be used to put the *rapid* back into rapid prototyping for remote sensing.**
+More often than not I discarded ideas because I had no time to test them. **Today I'll show an example of how Google's Earth Engine can be used to put the *rapid* back into rapid prototyping for remote sensing.**